Here are links to some useful scholarship search engines:

 Course Objectives

-1) Research and write critically about a global issue to
+1) Research and write critically about a global issue to complete the requirements of the Senior Project.

 2) Plan for the transition to life after high school